Who Is In Control, You Or Your Shih Tzu?

-Now.
-Think about it.
+Now, think about it.

 Dogs are pack animals.

-They understand there are leaders and followers.
+They understand that there are leaders and followers.

-And the leaders decide what is dangerous and take the initiative of protecting the pack.
+And leaders take the initiative of protecting the pack.

 So what do you think happens when your dog thinks that they are the pack leader?

 They walk up to them chest-up, head-up, tail-up and try to get them to back down.

-But what started the reaction was giving your Shih Tzu the message that they were in charge in the first place!
+It was giving your Shih Tzu the message that they were in charge in the first place!

-Now, of course, all dogs are different and some dogs are naturally more dominant than others, and there are some who like to be more submissive.
+And there are some who like to be more submissive.

 The secret is this: YOU need to be the Pack Leader.

-Once you establish this you will find all the other training tricks will start to work.
+Once you establish this, you will find all the other training tricks will start to work.

-A gentle pull on the leash, the distraction using a food treat and the gentle word of warning.
+A gentle pull on the leash, the distraction using a food treat, and the gentle word of warning.

 Your dog has bigger things to worry about, like protecting followers in their pack (you).

-So, to turn it around… again, YOU need to become the pack leader.
+Therefore, to turn it around… again, YOU need to become the pack leader.

 Here are some great training tricks that I can share that will help you achieve that calmer dog as the other dogs approach.